The @property decorator in Python is a powerful feature that allows you to define methods that behave like attributes.

 - Provide intuitive interfaces for different units of measurement

-, we can write more pythonic code that is both easy to use and maintain.
+By using @property, we can write more pythonic code that is both easy to use and maintain.

 It allows us to encapsulate the internal workings of our classes while providing